UTI Full Form-Unit Trust of India

 Key Entities within UTI:

-UTI Trustee Company: Ensures that the fund is managed in the best interest of investors.
+- UTI Trustee Company: Ensures funds are managed in the best interest of investors.

 Role of UTI in India’s Financial Market

-UTI provides investment opportunities to people with low capital, ensuring widespread financial inclusion.
+- Financial Inclusion and Small Investor Participation: UTI provides investment opportunities for people with low capital, ensuring widespread financial inclusion, with a strong presence in rural and semi-urban areas.

-UTI’s success paved the way for private mutual fund companies in the 1990s.
+- Encouraging Mutual Fund Growth in India: UTI’s success paved the way for private mutual fund companies in the 1990s, contributing to the expansion of the Indian mutual fund industry.

 Challenges Faced by UTI